 As I already mentioned above, this is Brazil.
 So, you should always be on the lookout for theft and robbery.
 I also recommend checking at your bags below the bus through the window at every stop to make sure your bags aren’t “walking off on their own.”

 - Buy two seats if you are really concerned with theft.

 This is one tip I’ve read about traveling by buses in Latin America, so it could work for Brazil as well.
 If you have a lot of valuable things with you and you don’t feel safe checking your bag under the bus during the trip, buy two seats right next to each other: one for you and one for your backpack or big bag.
 Then, you’ll have all of your things right next to you throughout your trip!

-Even if you check your big bag under the bus, always keep all your valuables (electronics, wallet, etc.) in small bag with you….. but if you are going to Brazil, hopefully we don’t have to remind you about that, right?
+Even if you check your big bag under the bus, always keep all your valuables (electronics, wallet, etc.) in a small bag with you….. but if you are going to Brazil, hopefully, we don’t have to remind you about that, right?

 Well, that’s it!
 Any questions?
 Have you taken lots of buses in Brazil and have anything to add?
 Use the comments area below and we’ll get back to you.

 *Prices and exchange rates current as of 02/02/2017

 If you want to hear about new articles, check out our latest pictures, and read our newest updates, be sure to follow us here….